 Locksmith Services for Realtors & Property Management Companies

-Realtors and property managers have a great deal of responsibilities.
-You not only keep your clients or tenants happy, but you also must comply with local property codes, routine maintenance and repairs as well as keep up with all of the day-to-day duties.
-Security and safety are top priority.
+Realtors and property managers have plenty of responsibilities.
+You not only keep your clients or tenants happy, but you also must comply with local property codes, routine maintenance, and repairs as well as keep up with all of the day-to-day duties.
+Security and safety are the top priority.
 If you are a real estate agent or manage properties, you need a locksmith.
-Locksmith services for realtors and property management companies involve liability prevention, organizing key systems, rekeying between tenant turnover or managing lock boxes.
-Property management companies often benefit from having Master Key system installed as well so that the manager or maintenance personnel is able to gain access to the apartment units when necessary.
+Locksmith services for realtors and property management companies involve liability prevention, organizing key systems, rekeying between tenant turnover, or managing lockboxes.
+Property management companies often benefit from having a Master Key system installed as well so that the manager or maintenance personnel is able to gain access to the apartment units when necessary.

-Ultimately, if you are a real estate agent or a property management company, you are responsible for safety and security of your building, houses you have for sale, and for the belongings and people inside.
-Traditionally, real estate agents use a lock box so that they can easily have access to the home’s key to show the property to potential buyers.
+Ultimately, if you are a real estate agent or a property management company, you are responsible for the safety and security of your building, the houses you have for sale, and for the belongings and people inside.
+Traditionally, real estate agents use a lockbox so that they can easily have access to the home’s key to show the property to potential buyers.
 Once inside, a real estate agent is showing off more than just the house.
 The potential buyers also have access to the layout of your home and notice where any valuables are placed inside.
-If these potential buyers are really after more than buying a home, they now have all of the information needed to return later for a burglary.
+If these potential buyers are really after more than buying a home, they now have all of the information needed to return later for burglary.
 Take precautions, as a real estate agent, to ensure you are not giving away too much.
 One step in the right direction is using electronic key code entry systems as opposed to locking up a key on the outside of the door with a combination lock.
-Another helpful tip to pass onto your home buyers is to make sure the first thing they do after buying a new home is having the locks changed or rekeyed.
+Another helpful tip to pass on to your home buyers is to make sure the first thing they do after buying a new home has the locks changed or locks rekeyed.

-Confirm the address you found online or in a phone listing directory matches the locksmith.
+- Confirm the address you found online or in a phone listing directory matches the locksmith.
 Some companies list street addresses to give the impression that they are local when they are really out of a national call registry.
-Sometimes, these addresses end up being a vacant lot.
+Sometimes, these addresses end up being vacant lots.

-Call the number listed for the locksmith, and listen closely to how they answer the phone.
+- Call the number listed for the locksmith, and listen closely to how they answer the phone.
 Make sure they give a specific company name that matches the one you intended to call.
-If they answer with a vague phrase such as “Locksmith Services”, be leary.
+If they answer with a vague phrase such as “Locksmith Services”, be leery.

 When the locksmith arrives, take a look at the vehicle they pull up in to make sure it is clearly marked with the company’s name.
 Ask for identification.
 Many states require that locksmiths carry state licensing identification.
 If you live in one of these states, ask for that as well.
 Also, be prepared to do the same.
 A legitimate locksmith will ask to verify your identification as well before any work is begun on opening up a lock.